-We have audited the financial statements of Invest Life Unit Trust Scheme (Wekeza Maisha) set out on pages 13 to 41 which comprise the statement of financial position as at 30 June 2023, the statement of profit or loss and other comprehensive income, statement of changes in net assets attributable to unit holders and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Invest Life Unit Trust Scheme (Wekeza Maisha) ("the Fund") set out on pages 13 to 39, which comprise the statement of financial position as at 30 June 2024, and the statement of profit or loss and other comprehensive income, statement of changes in net assets attributable to unit holders and statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policies.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of Invest Life Unit Trust Scheme (Wekeza Maisha) as at 30 June 2023, and of its financial performance and its cash flows for the year then ended in accordance with IFRS Standards as issued by the International Accounting Standards Board (IFRS Standards) and in the manner required by the Capital Markets and Securities (Collective Investment Schemes) Regulations, 1997.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Fund as at 30 June 2024, and of its financial performance and its cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IFRS Accounting Standards) and in the manner required by the Capital Markets and Securities (Collective Investment Schemes) Regulations, 1997.